geosas/vidae/README.md

-WEBSOL ADDON
+VIDAE ADDON
 ============

-This addon allows users to query several regional WEBSOL servers in one click.
+This addon allows users to display and download temporal datas from Environment Research Observatories.

 author:@hsquividant.